austin020269/Movies-ETL/README.md

 # Movies-ETL
 UT Bootcamp Module 8 Challenge
 ## Project Overview
-Movies and ratings data were acquired from both Wikipedia and Kaggle in order to use in a hckathon.
+Movies and ratings data were acquired from both Wikipedia and Kaggle in order for students to use in a hackathon.
 We were asked to combine the data and save them into a SQL database for hackathon participants to use.
 To do this, To do this we followed the ETL process data management rules which include:

 1. extracting the Wikipedia and Kaggle data
 2. transforming the datasets by cleaning them up and joining them together